 Now let us relate this example with trading.
 If we had not zoomed out at a larger frame then we won’t be able to notice the changes which could have taken place.

-What time frames you should be tracking?
+What Multi Time Frame Trading you should be tracking?

 Once the trend is defined then the traders can use any time frame which they prefer to identify the intermediate trend and a faster time frame to identify the short term trend.